Thijn09/WebGL-Fractals/README.md

 # WebGL Fractals

-Press C to see the controls panel.
+Hover your mouse in the top right to see the control panel.

 ## How it works
 ### Julia set